Late last year I converted to Catholicism out of a firm belief in its truth. As such, I will below outline the logical basis for this conclusion.

-Because of this problem, if we are to claim God left us without an authority to protect, interpret, and explain the sacred deposit of faith handed down by the Apostles–we would be effectively accusing God of being unreasonable.
+Because of this problem, if we are to claim God left us without an authority to protect, interpret and explain the sacred deposit of faith handed down by the Apostles–we would be effectively accusing God of being unreasonable.
 As God is the source of all wisdom and truth, He cannot have been unreasonable.
-Therefore, He must have established an institutional authority for the advancement of His faith on Earth.
+Therefore, He must have established an institutional authority for the advancement of His faith on the Earth.

 This point is only underscored when one considers the parables in which Jesus Christ commonly spoke.
 Simply leaving these parables for each individual to privately interpret would inevitably result in chaos–as has ensued since the Reformation.

 2. The Catholic Church was instituted by Jesus Christ:

 In Matthew 16:18-19, after Simon-Peter confessed the divinity of Jesus Christ, he was rewarded by appointment as leader of the new Church: